 - Coils freezing together.
 The coils that are used in an air conditioner are cooled by refrigerant.
 When this refrigerant cannot evaporate as quickly because of a cover, it can freeze on these coils, causing them to stick together.

 - Moistures on wires.
 Safety issues with your unit’s electrical wiring and circuits.
 The electrical wiring in any air conditioning system is delicate and needs to be correctly installed not to short out or cause a fire hazard.

-- Rodents and other critters tend to be attracted to the covers, too, which can create additional problems down the road.
+- Rodents and other critters are also attracted to the covers, which can create additional problems down the road.

 Can I Cover My Air Conditioner Through The All Winter?

 Some people believe that heaters and air conditioners must be covered to prevent damage caused by the elements.
 It is valid for some outdoor appliances and items, but it’s not useful for heating and cooling systems.
 You can confidently leave your air conditioner uncovered this Winter.

 - Snow Doesn’t Hurt Your A/C. If you live elsewhere that gets a lot of snow in the Winter, you may wonder how much snow can hurt your air conditioner.
 The good news is that snow generally doesn’t harm an air conditioner, even if there’s a lot of it.
 Snow can even help insulate your unit and help it stay warmer during the winter months.